Research

-Our community of researchers engage in experimental and theoretical research on condensed matter physics.
-Condensed matter physics is a broad field of physics that deals with the macroscopic and microscopic physical properties of matter.
+Our faculty collaborate with undergraduate students, graduate students, postdoctoral fellows, and visiting scholars from all over the world.
+As part of training new generations of researchers, we provide a strong framework for interdisciplinary initiatives and partnerships with government and industry.
+Our community of researchers engage in experimental and theoretical research on Condensed Matter Physics, a broad field of physics that deals with the macroscopic and microscopic physical properties of matter.
 It attempts to understand the properties of matter from fundamental physical principles and is by far the largest field of contemporary physics.
-Our efforts on the experimental side include superconductivity, nanodevices, semiconductors, soft matter, biophysics, neural networks, nonlinear dynamics, optics, photovoltaic devices and biomedical imaging, industrial and applied physics, and renewable energy generation and storage.
-Theoretical efforts include the calculation of structural and electronic properties of materials, strongly correlated systems, transport in multilayered nanostructures, statistical physics of the nonequilibrium dynamics of classical and quantum systems, superconductivity, and ultracold gases in optical lattices.
 We invite you to find out more about the activities of our department by exploring the links provided on this page.

 Experimental Condensed Matter Physics